-This Musuem is dedicated mostly to Belgian comic creations such as Tin Tin, Asterix and of course The Smurfs.
+This musuem is dedicated mostly to Belgian comic creations such as Tin Tin, Asterix and of course The Smurfs.
 It charts the history of each from the early comic books to the animated versions.
 The figurines are incredibly impressive!
-Unfortunately most of the information is printed in French and Dutch (we are still working on both) but this doesn’t stop you from appreciating the craftsmanship and history.
-It’s a Musuem full of colour and exciting characters.
+Unfortunately most of the information is printed in French and Dutch (we are still working on both) but this doesn’t stop you from appreciating the fun, craftsmanship and history.
+It’s a musuem full of colour and exciting characters.

 There are other characters through out, some probably a bit obsurce but still enjoyable.
 We didn’t have a clue who some of them were.
 We particularly loved a giant slightly terrifying yet strangely friendly looking troll!

 You can visit different rooms and enjoy life size figurines of Tin Tin.
 There is also a little theatre with the Adventures of Tin Tin showing all day.
 L and G particularly liked the gaming area with modern and retro versions of Asterix and Tin Tin games to play.